 IALA Recommendation O-134;

+IALA Guideline 1018;

-IALA Guideline 1018.
+IALA Guideline 1138.

 CERTIFICATION

 Participants who attend all Teaching Modules can be presented with an AtoN Level 1 Manager certificate which states that they have completed successfully the Complementary Module on the IALA Risk Management Toolbox.
-An example is at Annex A. It should be noted that such a certificate should not be considered a formal Certificate of Competence to operate any of the IALA Risk Management Tools without supervision.
+It should be noted that such a certificate should not be considered a formal Certificate of Competence to operate any of the IALA Risk Management Tools without supervision.

+This course may be delivered on a modular basis to provide an enhanced level of knowledge and skill on particular elements of the IALA Risk Management Tools to meet specific national or local requirements.
+In such circumstances, certification will be issued for the specific modules that have been completed.

 ACRONYMS